codebreak/policies/thoughtworks_code_of_conduct.md

 ## 1. Purpose

 A primary goal of ThoughtWorks San Francisco events is to be inclusive to a diverse group of people from all walks of life.
-Therefore, we are dedicated to providing a friendly, safe and welcoming environment for all, regardless of gender identity, sexual orientation, age, disability, physical appearance, body size, ethnicity, socioeconomic status and religion (or lack thereof).
+Therefore, we are dedicated to providing a friendly, safe and welcoming environment for all, regardless of race, ethnicity, national origin, sexual orientation, gender identity, gender expression, age, appearance, disability, marital status, socioeconomic status, veteran status (or any other protected status), and religion (or lack thereof).

 This code of conduct outlines our expectations for all those who participate in our events, as well as the consequences for unacceptable behavior.